 Impact

-The logging subsystem in Absolute Software Secure Access for MacOS prior to version 14.50 contains a format string vulnerability (CWE‑134) that allows a malicious server to craft log messages that force the client to output arbitrary memory contents to its log files.
+The logging subsystem in Absolute Software Secure Access for MacOS prior to version 14.50 contains a format string vulnerability that allows a malicious server to craft log messages that force the client to output arbitrary memory contents to its log files.
 The disclosed memory may include sensitive data such as credentials or cryptographic material, representing a partial data leakage risk.
+This issue also qualifies as an information exposure vulnerability (CWE‑200), since it can reveal confidential information through the log output.

 Affected Systems